Sobolev orthogonal polynomials on the conic surface: Introduction

 in $\RR^{d+1}$.
 For the weight function $\sw_{\b,\g}(t) = t^\b(1-t)^\g$, $\b > -d$ and $\g > -1$, the orthogonal polynomials with respect to the inner product

-are called the Jacobi polynomials on the cone.
-These polynomials are studied in \cite{OX20, X20, X21a, X21}.
-It was shown in \cite{X20} that these polynomials share many properties of spherical harmonics, including explicit orthogonal basis and an addition formula, which provides essential tools for an extensive study in approximation theory and computational analysis over the cone in \cite{X21}.
+where $\d \sm$ is the Lebesgue measure on the conic surface, are called the Jacobi polynomials on the cone.
+These polynomials are studied in \cite{OX20, X20, X21a, X21, X23}.
+It was shown in \cite{X20} that these polynomials share many properties of spherical harmonics, including an explicit orthogonal basis and an addition formula, which provides essential tools for an extensive study in approximation theory and computational analysis over the cone in \cite{X21}.
+In particular, they are used to study the best polynomial approximation in \cite{GX}.
 Another remarkable property of the Jacobi polynomials on the cone is that they are eigenfunctions of a second-order linear differential operator $\CD_\g$ when $\b = -1$, which is an analog of the Laplace-Beltrami operator on the unit sphere.

 The purpose of the present paper is to study Sobolev orthogonal polynomials on the conic surface, which are orthogonal with respect to an inner product that contains derivatives.
 The first case is